ebenjs/simple_permission_workflow/README.md

 SPWContactsPermission perm =
     spw.getServiceInstance<SPWContactsPermission>(SPWPermission.contacts);

-// 3) Fetch contacts using fast_contacts (returns List<Contact>)
+// 3) Fetch contacts (uses fast_contacts internally)
 List<Contact> fetchedContacts = await perm.retrieveContacts();

-// 4) Optionally order contacts by display name List<Contact> orderedContacts = await perm.orderContacts(fetchedContacts);
+// 4) Order contacts by display name
+List<Contact> orderedContacts = await perm.orderContacts(fetchedContacts);

+// 5) Clean up contacts: remove empty names and contacts without phones final nonEmptyNames = await perm.removeEmptyNames(orderedContacts);
+final withPhones = await perm.removeEmptyPhoneNumbers(nonEmptyNames);
 ```

 Notes:
 - `retrieveContacts()` returns a `List<Contact>` from the `fast_contacts` package.
-The `Contact` model comes from `fast_contacts`.
 - `orderContacts(...)` returns a new list ordered by `displayName` (case-insensitive).
+- `removeEmptyNames(...)` filters out contacts whose `displayName` is empty or only whitespace.
+- `removeEmptyPhoneNumbers(...)` filters out contacts that don't have at least one phone number.
-- Make sure your Android `AndroidManifest.xml` and iOS `Info.plist` contain the required permission entries for reading contacts when using this feature.
+- Make sure your Android `AndroidManifest.xml` and iOS `Info.plist` contain the required permission entries for reading contacts when using these helpers.

 ## API notes

 - `SimplePermissionWorkflow([Map<SPWPermission, SPWPermissionService Function()>? factories])`
-  By default the plugin registers real service factories (e.g. `SPWContactsPermission`).
-Passing a map allows overriding any permission service with a factory returning a custom or fake implementation.
+  - By default the plugin registers real service factories (e.g. `SPWContactsPermission`).
+Passing a map allows overriding any permission service with a factory returning a custom or fake implementation (useful for tests).

 - `Future<SPWResponse> launchWorkflow(SPWPermission permission)`
-  Finds the factory for `permission`, instantiates the service and runs its `request` method.
+  - Finds the factory for `permission`, instantiates the service and runs its `request` method.
 If no factory is found, it throws `ArgumentError`.

-- `SimplePermissionWorkflow.withRationale(...)` supports an optional `openSettingsOnDismiss` boolean parameter.
-Default `false`.
+- `SimplePermissionWorkflow.withRationale(...)` supports an optional `openSettingsOnDismiss` boolean parameter (default `false`).
 When true, the workflow will call `openAppSettings()` after permanently denied / restricted status is shown and the permanently-denied rationale dialog (if any) is dismissed.
+For contacts flows that fetch or enumerate device contacts, prefer to call `retrieveContacts()` only after `launchWorkflow` returns granted to avoid platform exceptions.

 ## Testing